First Use of Your Server

 4. Connecting to the Server for the First Time

-The home page lists all the servers you have ordered and displays information about the current status and uptime of the servers.
-Below the SCP logo is a drop-down menu that allows you to select a server to access the specific Server Control Panel for that server.
-You can also select a server by clicking on its name in the server list in the middle of the page.
+The home page lists all the servers you have ordered and displays information about the current status of the servers.
+You can select a server by clicking its name in the server list.

 5. Screen